 Spain is a popular European destination for summer holidays with the country taking enormous efforts to adapt to the needs of persons with disabilities, including accessibility features to cultural and natural resources as well as in urban design and planning.
 In major cities all across Spain, accessible transportation, accommodation and specialized services that help people with disabilities get around the country have been set up.
 Alicante is no different; there are several accessible beaches in Alicante including Playa del Postiguet, Playa De La Mata and Playa del Poniente.

 Look out for single-deck piso bajo (low floor) buses which do not have any steps inside and provide ramps that can be used by people in wheelchairs; these buses are now commonplace in Alicante and most Spanish cities.
-If you want to commute using a taxi you can call any taxi company and ask for a Eurotaxi, which are adapted for wheelchair users.
+If you want to commute using a taxi you can call any taxi company and ask for a Euro taxi, which is adapted for wheelchair users.
 They even have an app that you can download.